weinra/getting-started/README.md

 ## Next up!

-If you enjoyed this tutorial, you should try your hand at other [Approachable Open Source](https://github.com/approachable-io)
+If you enjoyed this tutorial, you should try your hand at other [Approachable Open Source](https://github.com/approachable-io) projects.
+Specifically, we're looking for help on our [software-interview-prep](https://github.com/approachable-io/software-interview-prep) repository.
+We know the guide still needs work, so we'd love for you to give that a try and give us feedback!